Best Leverage for Standard Account - Leverage and Margin Trading Explanation & Example

 Now if Your Trading Leverage is 100:1

-When trading if you have $1,000 in your forex account and use trading leverage ratio 100:1 & buy 1 standard lot for $100,000 - your margin on this transaction is the $1,000 dollars in your forex Standard account, this margin is the money that you will lose if your open trade moves against you - the other $99,000 that's borrowed, the broker will close the open trade transactions automatically once your $1,000 has been taken out by market.
+When trading if you have $1,000 in your account and use trading leverage ratio 100:1 & buy 1 standard lot for $100,000 dollars - your margin on this transaction is the $1,000 dollars in your forex Standard account, this margin is the money that you will lose if your open trade moves against you - the other $99,000 dollars that is borrowed, the broker will close-out the open trade positions mechanically/automatically once your $1,000 dollars has been taken out by market.

-But this is if your forex broker has set 0 % Margin Requirements before stopping out your trades automatically.
+But this is if your forex broker has set 0 % Margin Requirements before closing out your trade positions automatically.

-For 20 percent margin requirement before liquidating your trade transactions automatically, then your trading transactions will be closed once your account trading balance gets to $200
+For 20 percent margin requirement before liquidating your trade positions automatically/mechanically, then your trading transactions will be closed once your account trading balance gets to $200

-For 50 % margin requirement of this level before liquidating your trades automatically, then your trading transactions will be closed once your account trading balance gets to $500
+For 50 % margin requirement of this level before liquidating your trade positions mechanically/automatically, then your trading transactions will be closed once your account trading balance gets to $500

-If your online broker sets 100% margin percent level requirement level before automatically closing your open trade positions, then your open trades will be automatically closed once your account balance gets to $1,000: Meaning that the trade will be closed out as soon as you open it because even if you pay 1 pips spreads your trading account balance will get to $990 and the needed percent is 100% i.e. $1,000 dollars, therefore your trade orders will immediately get closed out.
+If your broker sets 100% margin percentage level requirement level before and prior to automatically closing your open trade transactions, then your open trade positions will be automatically closed once your account balance gets to $1,000: Meaning that the trade transaction will be closed out as soon as you open it because even if you pay 1 pips spreads your trading account balance will get to $990 and the needed % is 100% i.e. $1,000 dollars, henceforth your trade orders will immediately get liquidated.

-Most brokers don't set 100 Percent requirement, but there are those brokers who set 100% are not suitable for you at all, select those set 50 percent or 20 percent margin requirements, in fact, those brokers that set it at 20% are some of the best since due to the likely-hood they close your trade position is reduced as displayed in the above example.
+Most brokers do not set 100 Percent requirement, but there are those online brokers who set 100% aren't suitable for you at all, select those set 50 % or 20 percent margin requirements, in fact, those brokers who set it at 20 % are among the best since due to and because of the likely-hood they close your trade is reduced like as displayed and shown in the above illustration.

-To know about this margin level which is calculated by your Meta Trader 4 automatically - the MetaTrader 4 Software will show this as "Margin Requirement", This will be displayed as a percentage the higher the percentage the less likely your trades are to get closed.
+To know about this margin level which is calculated by your MT4 automatically - the MetaTrader 4 Platform will show this as "Margin Requirement", This will be displayed & illustrated as a % the higher the % the less likely your trade positions are to get closed.

 Using 100:1 leverage